Search

 Getting to and from the airport by taxi

-Outside the airport are independent taxi drivers.
-A bit bleary-eyed after a latenight arrival, I accidentally stumbled into their world on my first visit to Yerevan and had to do my best to haggle down their quoted prices.
+Outside the airport, you’ll find independent taxi drivers.
+A bit bleary-eyed after a late-night arrival, I accidentally stumbled into their world on my first visit and had to haggle down their quoted prices.
 It wasn’t ideal, but even if your bargaining skills are as bad as mine, these taxis still won’t bust your budget.

-Hopefully you’ll be sticking around in this fascinating country a bit longer, though.
-If you are, and if you need help with planning, the tour company Hyur Service has an outlet in the arrivals area.
-It can arrange hotels, transportation and both group and private tours to monasteries, wineries, the sprawling Lake Sevan and other popular sites.
+Hopefully you’ll be sticking around this fascinating country a bit longer, though.
+If you are and need help with planning, the tour company Hyur Service has an outlet in the arrivals area.
+It can arrange hotels, transportation and tours to monasteries, wineries and other popular sites.

 Things to do at Zvartnots International Airport

 When I flew through Zvartnots, I found it more functional than fun.
-While I got through check-in and security without a hitch, there wasn’t a whole lot to do between when I arrived at the airport and when my flight departed.
+While check-in and security were a breeze, there wasn’t a whole lot to do before my flight.

-If you need to grab some last-minute souvenirs, there’s of course a duty-free shop.
-It stocks all the usual suspects, but I recommend skipping the same multinational liquors and candies you can get anywhere.
-Instead, grab a pakhlava (Armenian baklava) from the town of Gavar and a bottle of the country’s famous brandy or the local pomegranate wine.
+If you need to grab some last-minute souvenirs, there’s a duty-free shop.
+I recommend skipping the usual stuff and grabbing a pakhlava (Armenian baklava) from the town of Gavar and a bottle of the country’s famous brandy or local pomegranate wine.

 Be sure to also stop by the ArtAm Gallery on the second floor of the departures hall.
-It displays painting and photography by Armenian artists ranging from established creators who’ve displayed internationally to talented youngsters.
+It displays painting and photography by Armenian artists, from established creators to talented youngsters.

 Other airports in Armenia